-This surah was one of the first ten to be revealed to Prophet Muhammad, peace and blessing be upon him, in Mecca.
-It contrasts two types of people, the charitable and the miserly, and describes each of their characteristics.
-It distinguishes between two different ways of life and explaining the contrast between their ultimate ends and results.
-It’s similar to the biblical idea of the law of sowing and repaing (i.e. action and reward).
+This Surah was one of the first ten to be revealed to Prophet Muhammad (ﷺ).
+The Surah contrasts two types of people, the charitable and the miserly, and it describes each of their characteristics.
+It distinguishes between two different ways of life and shows us their ultimate end.
+It gives us a simple blueprint for a life of ease and success.

 Bismillah Hir Rahman Nir Raheem